oracle/weblogic-kubernetes-operator/docs-source/content/security/openshift.md

 image from another source, it may not have the necessary permissions.
 You may need to configure similar file system permissions to allow your image to work in OpenShift.
-Specifically, you need to make sure the following directories have `root` as their group, and that the group read and group write permissions are enabled:
+Specifically, you need to make sure the following directories have `root` as their group, and that the group read, write and execute permissions are set (enabled):

 * For the operator, `/operator` and `/logs`.
 * For WebLogic Server images, `/u01` (or the ultimate parent directory of your